Axioms for the category of Hilbert spaces: Axioms

 \item[(E)] Any two morphisms $H \to K$ have a \emph{dagger equaliser} $f \colon E \to H$, that is, an equaliser $f$ that is a dagger monomorphism.

 \item[(K)] Any \emph{dagger monomorphism} $N \to H$ is a dagger equaliser of some morphism $H \to K$ and $0_{H,K} : H \to K$.

 \item[(C)] The wide subcategory of dagger monomorphisms has \emph{directed colimits}.
-This means that if $(N, \leq)$ is a directed partially ordered set, $H_n$ are objects, and $H_{m \leq n} : H_m \to H_n$ are dagger monomorphisms, then there is a universal object $H$ with dagger monomorphisms $H_n \to H$ commuting with $H_{m \leq n}$. \end{enumerate}
+This means that if $(N, \leq)$ is a directed partially ordered set, $H_n$ are objects, and $H_{m \leq n} : {H_m \to H_n}$ are dagger monomorphisms, then there is a universal object $H$ with dagger monomorphisms $H_n \to H$ that commute with the morphisms $H_{m \leq n}$. \end{enumerate}

-The category $\cat{Hilb}$ of (real or complex) Hilbert spaces and continuous linear functions satisfies these axioms: (D) is given by adjoints, (T) by tensor product, (B) by direct sum, (E) and (K) by closed subspaces, and (C) by the completion of the directed union.
+The categories $\cat{Hilb}_{\mathbb{R}}$ of real Hilbert spaces and $\cat{Hilb}_{\mathbb{C}}$ of complex Hilbert spaces with continuous linear functions satisfy these axioms: (D) is given by adjoints, (T) by tensor product, (B) by direct sum, (E) and (K) by closed subspaces, and (C) by the completion of the directed union.
+We will show that any category $\cat{C}$ that satisfies these axioms is equivalent to one of these two categories.

-From now on, we assume a category $\cat{C}$ satisfying the above axioms.
-We will progressively investigate the structure of $\cat{C}$, and eventually prove that it is in fact equivalent to $\cat{Hilb}$.